Baby Safety Tips: Sleeping to Swimming

 In many cases, your pets are an extension of your family.
 However, there are some precautions parents need to take when they have a new baby or toddler running around the house.
 Parents should avoid leaving pets and small children or babies together unsupervised.
 Additionally, parents should keep children away from a pet’s food and water bowls.
 Pets can be territorial, especially when they’re eating.

 From expired medications in easily opened bottles to household chemicals and carbon monoxide, there may be hidden dangers throughout your home.
 Keeping dangerous items on high shelves or cabinets may help keep small children and babies from gaining access to them.
 One of the most common areas of concern are laundry pods.
 You may want to switch to a liquid or powder detergent placed out of reach.
-Learn about other safety tips to prevent accidental poisonings.

 There are many safety tips surrounding sleeping for babies.
 Always put your baby to sleep on their back without any stuffed animals or loose blankets.
 It is safe to swaddle an infant for sleeping.
 It’s recommended that parents and babies don’t share a bed.
 The safest place for your baby to sleep is in your room, in their own bed, crib or bassinet.